-We spend ten months of the year planning, anticipating and preparing to be ‘camp parents’ for 7 weeks in the summer, and are truly honored, proud, humbled and take this responsibility seriously.
+Our Senior Staff, Leadership Team and year-round crew, spend ten months of the year planning, anticipating and preparing for 7 weeks in the summer.
+We are all truly honored, proud, humbled and take this responsibility seriously.
 Throughout the year and the summer, we are known as super communicators, giving you a keen sense of what to expect in the off-season and a peak into our world during the summer months.

 There have always been ups and downs, everywhere in life.
 At camp, some days we have banana splits, some days we don’t!
 We have had rainy summers and very hot summers; some of have said not all Olympic Breakouts were the best ever and many have loved those awesome psych-outs!
 Sometimes your team wins the World Series, sometimes they don’t.
 We believe the key to it all is related to the long term and in the case of camp, it is the unique compounding experiences.